sofiaarasme/sofiaarasme/README.md

 - 🧠 Experienced in designing and implementing backend services using **Django** and **NestJS**, and creating dynamic, responsive UIs with **React**.
 - 🧩 Familiar with clean architecture principles, especially **Hexagonal Architecture**, **Desing Patterns** and **Domain-Driven Desing**.
 - 🛠️ Skilled in SQL optimization, testing, version control, and teamwork using Agile tools like Jira and Trello.
+- 📊 Comfortable in designing and implementing robust **ETL pipelines** for transforming and validating large-scale data from diverse sources including BI integrations.
 - 🌱 Constantly learning and improving in DevOps, cloud deployments, and advanced data modeling.
-- 📊 Comfortable in designing and implementing robust **ETL pipelines** for transforming and validating large-scale data from diverse sources, with BI integrations, and data visualizations.

 ### 🧰 Tech stack & tools